Caterpillar Inc. (NYSE:CAT) Shares Sold by Dearborn Partners LLC

-Dearborn Partners LLC cut its stake in shares of Caterpillar Inc. (NYSE:CAT) by 7.4% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 58,993 shares of the industrial products company’s stock after selling 4,747 shares during the quarter.
-Dearborn Partners LLC’s holdings in Caterpillar were worth $11,325,000 at the end of the most recent quarter.
+Dearborn Partners LLC cut its holdings in Caterpillar Inc. (NYSE:CAT) by 7.4% during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 58,993 shares of the industrial products company’s stock after selling 4,747 shares during the period.
+Dearborn Partners LLC’s holdings in Caterpillar were worth $11,325,000 as of its most recent SEC filing.

-Other large investors also recently bought and sold shares of the company.
-CKW Financial Group acquired a new position in shares of Caterpillar during the 2nd quarter worth $32,000.
-AlphaMark Advisors LLC boosted its position in shares of Caterpillar by 87.0% in the 2nd quarter.
-AlphaMark Advisors LLC now owns 187 shares of the industrial products company’s stock worth $41,000 after buying an additional 87 shares in the last quarter.
-Lion Street Advisors LLC purchased a new stake in shares of Caterpillar in the 2nd quarter worth about $44,000.
-Canton Hathaway LLC boosted its position in shares of Caterpillar by 60.7% in the 3rd quarter.
-Canton Hathaway LLC now owns 217 shares of the industrial products company’s stock worth $42,000 after buying an additional 82 shares in the last quarter.
-Finally, Moser Wealth Advisors LLC boosted its position in shares of Caterpillar by 1,000.0% in the 2nd quarter.
-Moser Wealth Advisors LLC now owns 220 shares of the industrial products company’s stock worth $48,000 after buying an additional 200 shares in the last quarter.
-67.66% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors have also added to or reduced their stakes in the stock.
+Vanguard Group Inc. boosted its position in shares of Caterpillar by 2.5% in the 2nd quarter.
+Vanguard Group Inc. now owns 47,434,967 shares of the industrial products company’s stock worth $10,323,272,000 after buying an additional 1,165,504 shares in the last quarter.
+BlackRock Inc. boosted its position in shares of Caterpillar by 5.9% in the 2nd quarter.
+BlackRock Inc. now owns 36,888,853 shares of the industrial products company’s stock worth $8,028,123,000 after buying an additional 2,064,453 shares in the last quarter.
+Capital International Investors boosted its position in shares of Caterpillar by 3.3% in the 2nd quarter.
+Capital International Investors now owns 8,730,705 shares of the industrial products company’s stock worth $1,900,063,000 after buying an additional 276,648 shares in the last quarter.
+Geode Capital Management LLC boosted its position in shares of Caterpillar by 2.2% in the 2nd quarter.
+Geode Capital Management LLC now owns 8,517,215 shares of the industrial products company’s stock worth $1,848,094,000 after buying an additional 185,421 shares in the last quarter.
+Finally, Fisher Asset Management LLC boosted its position in shares of Caterpillar by 2.9% in the 3rd quarter.
+Fisher Asset Management LLC now owns 6,836,104 shares of the industrial products company’s stock worth $1,312,327,000 after buying an additional 192,752 shares in the last quarter.
+Institutional investors and hedge funds own 67.66% of the company’s stock.

-Several equities research analysts recently commented on CAT shares.
-Credit Suisse Group boosted their price objective on shares of Caterpillar from $239.00 to $240.00 and gave the stock an “outperform” rating in a research report on Friday, October 29th.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, February 18th.
+Stockholders of record on Thursday, January 20th will be paid a dividend of $1.11 per share.
+This represents a $4.44 annualized dividend and a dividend yield of 2.21%.
+The ex-dividend date of this dividend is Wednesday, January 19th.
+Caterpillar’s dividend payout ratio (DPR) is currently 47.49%.

+CAT has been the topic of a number of recent research reports.
 Citigroup upped their target price on shares of Caterpillar from $215.00 to $235.00 and gave the company a “neutral” rating in a report on Tuesday, October 12th.
 Evercore ISI reduced their target price on shares of Caterpillar from $291.00 to $257.00 and set an “outperform” rating on the stock in a report on Thursday, October 14th.
-Cowen initiated coverage on shares of Caterpillar in a report on Thursday, October 14th.
-They issued an “outperform” rating and a $241.00 target price on the stock.
-Finally, UBS Group upgraded shares of Caterpillar from a “neutral” rating to a “buy” rating and upped their target price for the company from $232.00 to $235.00 in a report on Friday, October 29th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and twelve have issued a buy rating to the stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Buy” and an average price target of $234.00.
+UBS Group upgraded shares of Caterpillar from a “neutral” rating to a “buy” rating and upped their target price for the company from $232.00 to $235.00 in a report on Friday, October 29th.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of Caterpillar from $233.00 to $242.00 and gave the company a “buy” rating in a report on Friday.
+Finally, Cowen started coverage on shares of Caterpillar in a report on Thursday, October 14th.
+They set an “outperform” rating and a $241.00 price objective on the stock.
+One research analyst has rated the stock with a sell rating, six have assigned a hold rating and twelve have assigned a buy rating to the stock.
+According to data from MarketBeat, the company presently has an average rating of “Buy” and a consensus target price of $234.00.

-Caterpillar (NYSE:CAT) last released its earnings results on Thursday, October 28th.
-The industrial products company reported $2.66 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.26 by $0.40.
-The company had revenue of $12.40 billion during the quarter, compared to analysts’ expectations of $12.46 billion.
-Caterpillar had a return on equity of 34.41% and a net margin of 10.64%.
-The business’s revenue was up 25.5% on a year-over-year basis.
-During the same period in the prior year, the business posted $1.34 EPS.
-As a group, equities analysts predict that Caterpillar Inc. will post 10.35 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, February 18th.
-Investors of record on Thursday, January 20th will be paid a dividend of $1.11 per share.
-This represents a $4.44 annualized dividend and a yield of 2.21%.
-The ex-dividend date of this dividend is Wednesday, January 19th.
-Caterpillar’s dividend payout ratio (DPR) is presently 47.49%.

 In related news, insider Joseph E. Creed sold 5,038 shares of the firm’s stock in a transaction on Monday, November 1st.
 The stock was sold at an average price of $204.09, for a total transaction of $1,028,205.42.
 The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
 Company insiders own 0.18% of the company’s stock.